|Covered Speech:||30 out of 100 points|

 State Anti-SLAPP Statute

-Massachusetts’s anti-SLAPP statute protects “any written or oral statement made before or submitted to a legislative, executive, or judicial body, or any other governmental proceeding; any written or oral statement made in connection with an issue under consideration or review by a legislative, executive, or judicial body, or any other governmental proceeding; any statement reasonably likely to encourage consideration or review of an issue by a legislative, executive, or judicial body or any other governmental proceeding; any statement reasonably likely to enlist public participation in an effort to effect such consideration; or any other statement falling within constitutional protection of the right to petition government.”
-Massachusetts case law has underscored that the protection of the anti-SLAPP statute does not typically extend to statements that are unrelated to the right of petition; indeed, Massachusetts courts have narrowed the application of the statute by holding that an anti-SLAPP respondent may defeat the motion by showing that its claim was not “brought primarily to chill” the movant’s right to petition.
+Maine’s anti-SLAPP statute protects “any written or oral statement made before or submitted to a legislative, executive or judicial body, or any other governmental proceeding; any written or oral statement made in connection with an issue under consideration or review by a legislative, executive or judicial body, or any other governmental proceeding; any statement reasonably likely to encourage consideration or review of an issue by a legislative, executive or judicial body, or any other governmental proceeding; any statement reasonably likely to enlist public participation in an effort to effect such consideration; or any other statement falling within constitutional protection of the right to petition government.”
 Although discovery is stayed once an anti-SLAPP motion is filed, a court may nonetheless order specified discovery to be conducted if good cause is shown.
-To prevail against an anti-SLAPP motion, the respondent must show that (1) the movant’s expressive actions were devoid of any reasonable factual support or any arguable basis in law and (2) the moving party’s acts caused actual injury to the responding party.
-The statute contains no provision for interlocutory appeal of an order on an anti-SLAPP motion.
-A court must award costs and attorney fees to the prevailing movant on an anti-SLAPP motion.
+To prevail against an anti-SLAPP motion, the respondent must show that the movant’s expressive actions were “devoid of any reasonable factual support or any arguable basis in law and that the moving party’s acts caused actual injury to the responding party.”
+The statute does not provide for interlocutory appeal of an order granting or denying an anti-SLAPP motion.
+If the anti-SLAPP motion is granted, the court may award the movant costs and attorney fees.

 Me.
 Rev. Stat.
 Ann. tit.
 14, § 556.